collins-harry/quote-therapist/README.md

 ### Collecting user data

-User data is collected to personalise the harvested quotes and images. (data is only stored as long as the connection is open, and deleted after every quote, image pair is displayed on-screen.
+User data is collected to personalise the harvested quotes and images. (data is only stored as long as the connection is open, and deleted after every quote & image pair is displayed on-screen.

 The user has a short conversation with an Eliza chatbot [1] which we modified to be more questioning and to trigger on the second half of 'double sentences'.
 The user messages are then used to filter the inspirational content for the user.
 Therefore the inspirational content will be relevant to the conversation and to the user's current thoughts.